dustinpfister/blog_posts/_posts/js-javascript-if.md

 console.log( func(-20) ); // 'high'
 console.log( func(-32) ); // 'low'
 ```

+So the conditional operator is helpful because I can use it in an expression, doing so with if statements is a little complicated often involving the use of an IIFE in the expression with results in hard to read code that is harder to debug.

 ## 5 - State machines as a way to control logic